kukuu/AGILITY/Metrics-Improving-SWE-Efficency.md

 The open and close rate is the number of issues or problems developers report and fix or close over a period of time.

-### Production
+### Down time analysis

-Production is a downtime analysis and includes mean time between failures (MTBF) and mean time to recover/repair (MTTR).
-These measure how well software performs in a production environment.
+Downtime analysis is a measure of the  mean time between failures (MTBF) and mean time to recover/repair (MTTR).
+This evaluates how well software performs in a production environment.